 It is estimated that more than 15 Lakh crore of the demonized currency has arrived in the banks by 30th December 2016.
 According to Bloomberg more than 97% of the banned currency in the form of Rs.
 1000 and Rs.
 500 notes have been deposited in the banks.
 The RBI has so far no come with the actual figure.

-P. Chidambaam, the former Finance Minister said that the the GDP would go down more than the estimates given by the Indian Government.
+P. Chidambaram, the former Finance Minister said that the GDP would go down more than the estimates given by the Indian Government.
 The decrease in the GDP of just about 1% means the loss of 1.5 Lakh Crore.
-He said that the RBI and Statistical Department too have acknowledged the decrease in GDP due to demonetization.
+He said that both the and Statistical Department have acknowledged the decrease in GDP due to demonetization.

 The Prime Minister of India reacted to this statement and said, “We were after that mouse, as it was eating into the system".

-In this statement in lighter vein the PM has acknowledged the failure of demonetization.
+In this statement, in lighter the vein the PM has acknowledged the failure of demonetization.